Frequently Asked Questions

 Employer applicants complete an online application through the Skills Training Grants System.
 To access the system, applicants need a Business BCeID account.
 It can take up to two weeks to receive a BCeID.
 Please consult our Application Support and Troubleshooting guide for further information on the Skills Training Grants System and how to obtain a Business BCeID account.

 Can I pay a grant writing company to complete the application process for me?

 No, only employers and their authorized employees may apply.
 Employers are not permitted to share their BCeID user login ID.
 Third parties (e.g. grant writers, training providers, fee-based service providers) cannot apply on an employer’s behalf.

 Can a participant apply to the ETG directly?

 No, employers must apply to the ETG on behalf of participants.
-Self-employed individuals are eligible to apply for training under the Technical, Workforce and Employment Transition Training streams.
+Self-employed individuals are eligible to apply for training under the Technical and Workforce Training streams.

 How much does it cost to apply?

 There are no fees associated with applying to the ETG.

 How do I apply if I do not have internet access?